openhab/website/blog/2023-12-22-openhab-4-1-release.md

 ---
 The first minor release of openHAB 4 has arrived! openHAB 4.1 brings several improvements and bugfixes as well as some nice additions!

-Half a year has passed since our big summer release, openHAB 4.0.
+Half a year has passed since our big [summer release](/blog/2023-07-23-openhab-4-0-release.html).
 But don't think for a moment that our community has been resting the rest of the year - far from it!

-Today, we are thrilled to announce our traditional winter release – openHAB 4.1.
+Today, we are thrilled to announce our traditional winter release.
 This new version not only includes a multitude of smaller improvements and bug fixes, but also introduces several exciting new features.

-With that being said, we again want to share some statistics that show the activity in numbers and highlight some of the numerous changes.
+With that being said, we again want to share our highlights and some statistics that show the activity in numbers.

 # Activity

-As you'd expect from any new openHAB release, we have had a high activity across all our GitHub repositories since our [summer release](/blog/2023-07-23-openhab-4-0-release.html).
+As you'd expect from any new openHAB release, we have had a high activity across all our GitHub repositories.
-We therefore want to share a few statistics about our three main repositories: Core, add-ons and UI.
+We therefore want to share a few statistics about our three main repositories: Core, add-ons and UIs.

 [openHAB Core](https://github.com/openhab/openhab-core) has received 124 pull requests in total, with 32 bug fixes and 46 enhancements resulting in 10,238 lines of code added.